 A quality fulfillment partner can complement your brand’s technology stack with analytical capabilities of their own.
 By offering better visibility into your inventory, the right 3PL can provide the guidance emerging eCommerce brands need to help determine how much inventory is necessary throughout the year.

 As you are immersed in sales peaks, you’ll need to keep track of how many SKUs are selling and how fast each item is moving.
-This will improve your replenishment procedures because you will know the exact quantity needed to meet demand for each specific product.
+This will improve your replenishment procedures because you will know the exact quantity needed to meet the demand for each specific product.
 It’s important to note that various SKUs will sell at different velocities.
 When re-ordering inventory, do so in smaller quantities more frequently; this has greater cash flow benefits than infrequent larger orders, as it’s easier to adjust how many SKUs you purchase according to the changing demand for each product.
 This allows you to quickly turn investments into cash.

 The ideal way to organize products in the warehouse is typically based upon their sales.
 Strategically placing faster-moving products in more accessible areas will streamline fulfillment.
 SKUs not generating income should be removed from inventory.
 There are various ways to accomplish this, such as special promotions like flash sales or donations, or liquidation.
-At minimum, these products should be placed in less valuable warehouse space to lower storage costs and minimize their effect on operational efficiency.
+At a minimum, these products should be placed in less valuable warehouse space to lower storage costs and minimize their effect on operational efficiency.